qunabu/pandemia/index.md

 Whole idea come from [Washing Post article](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/) that provided simple simulation.
 My idea was to explore this simulation for more options and even allow user to manipulate configuration values.

+*Since I don't have any copywriting skills I need __your help__ writing this article.*

 ## Simulations

-The [simulation](https://qunabu.github.io/covid-simulation/) is quite straight forward and it is being rendered by the [variables](config)
+The [simulation](https://qunabu.github.io/covid-simulation/) is quite straight forward and it is being rendered by the [variables](config).
+You are more then welcome to [play with them on your own](https://qunabu.github.io/covid-simulation/).

 ## Examples

 #### Simple

 Simple simulation.
-300 people, probability of infection is 100% same is probability of that infection will convert to sickness.
+300 balls, probability of infection is 100% same is probability of that infection will convert to sickness.
 Fatality ratio is 2% regardless of age.

 {% raw %}
 <iframe src="https://qunabu.github.io/covid-simulation/?width=1024&height=509&amount=300&probInfection=1&probInfectionSick=1&fatalAge9=0.002&fatalAge19=0.002&fatalAge29=0.002&fatalAge39=0.002&fatalAge49=0.002&fatalAge59=0.002&fatalAge69=0.002&fatalAge79=0.002&fatalAge100=0.002&quarantineWalls=0&quarantineNotMove=0&iframe=1" width="1050" height="649"></iframe>